The 10 Biggest DeFi Hacks In History (Updated List For 2024)

 Compound DeFi coding error

 Known as a ‘leaky tap’, the faulty smart contract within Compound Finance’s application distributed a significant number of native COMP tokens to users.
 The COMP tokens, which were originally intended for liquidity mining rewards, sat within a vulnerable liquidity pool.
 The pool of 280,000 vulnerable COMP tokens was worth $90 million at the time.
-The COMP tokens were then accessed by those that knew how to exploit the bug in the code.
+The COMP tokens were then accessed by those who knew how to exploit the bug in the code.

 However, the decentralized nature of the application amplified problems.
 As changes to the application require agreeance by all community members, the incorrect distribution of tokens could not be halted until a new proposal had been passed.
 This took a week to implement.
 By the time a patch had been completed, a further 202,000 COMP tokens had entered the vulnerable liquidity pool, which meant a further $66 million was lost.
-Post the initial distribution, the found of Compound Labs, Rob Leshner, took to Twitter to beg users to return wrongly distributed COMP funds.
+Post the initial distribution, the founder of Compound Labs, Rob Leshner, took to Twitter to beg users to return wrongly distributed COMP funds.
 Just under half of all COMP tokens were returned.

 6. Vulcan Forged ($140 million)